 The far-left Podemos (“We Can”) and the liberal Citizens broke this duopoly in 2015, winning 35 percent of the votes between them.
 Neither the Socialists nor the conservative People’s Party were able to form a government, necessitating snap elections the following year.
 Still no party won a majority and eventually the Socialists abstained to allow the People’s Party, which had placed first, to remain in power.

 The Socialists went through a leadership crisis in the meantime.
 Pedro Sánchez, who had opposed letting the People’s Party’s Mariano Rajoy stay prime minister, and who was blamed for the party’s poor electoral performance, was ousted by moderates, who argued for accommodation with the right.

-But Sánchez was vindicated in 2017, when he won back the party leadership in an open primary and organized the first-ever successful vote of no-confidence against a prime minister, ousting and replacing Rajoy with the support of Podemos and small regionalist parties, including those from Catalonia.
+But Sánchez was vindicated in 2017, when he won back the party leadership in an open primary and organized the first-ever successful vote of no-confidence against a prime minister, ousting and replacing Rajoy with the support of Podemos and regional parties, including those from Catalonia.